Pope says import of arms to Syria a "grave sin"

-In his strongest comments yet on the conflict, Benedict branded the weapons imports as a "grave sin" as he arrived at the start of a three-day visit to Beirut, the Lebanese capital just 50 km (30 miles) from the Syrian border.
+In his strongest comments yet on the conflict, Benedict branded the weapons imports as a "grave sin" as he arrived at the start of a three-day visit to Beirut, just 50 km (30 miles) from the Syrian border.

 He also described Arab uprisings as a positive "cry for freedom" as long as they included religious tolerance - the central theme of Benedict's trip which is focused on promoting peace in the Middle East and harmony between its minority Christians and majority Muslims.

-Christian, Sunni and Shi'ite Muslim and Druze religious leaders joined Lebanon's political elite in greeting Benedict on his arrival in a region now rocked by violent protests against an American film that denigrates Islam.
+Christian, Sunni and Shi'ite Muslim and Druze religious leaders joined Lebanon's political elite in greeting Benedict on his arrival in a region rocked by protests against a U.S.-made anti-Islam film.

 "The import of weapons has to finally stop," Benedict, 85, told journalists on the plane.
 "Without the import of arms the war cannot continue.
 Instead of importing weapons, which is a grave sin, we have to import ideas of peace and creativity."